bgerber123/Habitat-Selection-Guidance/TraditionalHSF.md

 Here are estimated population-level coefficients (across individual-level effects).
 Compared to the bootstrapped results above, they are generally similar.
 We should not expect them to be the same, as the random effect model shares information across individuals and the bootstrapped estimates do not.

-We can also extract the estimated difference by individual from the population level coeficients.
+We can also extract the estimated difference by individual from the population level coefficients.

 ``` r